 DIY camera batteries will need charging every few weeks to every few months, while professionally installed CCTV cameras are constantly powered by mains power.

 What is the best home security camera?

-Cameras vary in size, quality and price, from a $100 off-the-shelf DIY camera to a $3000-plus professionally installed CCTV system.
-Depending on your application, a camera with high-resolution and infra-red night vision is the minimum for best performance.
+Cameras vary in size, quality and price, from <$100 off-the-shelf DIY cameras to a $3,000+ professionally installed CCTV systems.
+Depending on your requirements, a high-resolution camera with infrared night vision is the minimum standard for best performance.